Bonjour, Welcome to House of Comil (“HoC”), a premium style blog mixing French fashion with eclectic American vibes.

 “Style is a way to say who you are without having to speak” – Rachel Zoe.

-I love experimenting with new styles.
-I love preppy, rock, boho, sport chic and glamorous looks.
-I dress accordingly to the occasion and to my current mood, always trying to be stylish but never overdressed (maybe it’s the French in me?).
-I am clearly addicted to black and white looks (definitely the French in me), fitted cuts, graphic prints (polka dots, stripes, etc.) and heels.
+I love experimenting with different styles, from preppy, rock bobo and sport chic to glam looks.
+It is important to me that my outfit is reflecting my current mood and I will always try to be stylish but never overdressed (maybe it’s the French in me?).
+My go-to-looks are black and white clothes (definitely the French in me), fitted cuts, graphic prints (polka dots, stripes, plaids, etc.) and heels.
 But I also love to try new trends and get out of my comfort zone.

 Why start a style blog now?